Tenterfield, New South Wales: Climate

-Tenterfield has a subtropical highland climate, with mild winters and warm wet summers with a high diurnal range due to its elevation.
-It sits at an altitude of 850 metres above sea level, meaning temperatures below freezing in winter are common.
-Tenterfield averages 47 mornings where the minimum temperature drops below 0 °C each year.
+Tenterfield has an oceanic climate (Cfb), with cool winters, warm wet summers and a high diurnal range due to its valley location.
+It sits at an altitude of 850 metres above sea level, and temperatures below freezing are common in the winter months.
+Tenterfield averages 47 days where the minimum temperature drops below 0 °C each year.

 The town receives light to moderate snowfalls during severe winters.
 This only occurs once every 20–30 years, although the town experiences occasional sleet.
 The nearby Mount Mackenzie (1,287 m elevation) generally receives light, sometimes moderate, snowfall annually.
 The town's last snowfall occurred during the winter of 2015, although, the most recent snowfall close to Tenterfield was on 4 June 2019, when a low pressure system swept north through NSW.
 This caused it to snow on Mount Mackenzie and other points above 1,000 m throughout the New England region.

-Summers are moderately warm to hot, with most days during the summer months reaching 23 °C or above, and not dropping below 9 °C overnight.
+Summers are moderately warm and stable, with most days during the summer months reaching 23 °C or above, and generally not dropping below 9 °C overnight.
 The majority of precipitation occurs as thunderstorms, which can be severe.
 Tenterfield's highest recorded temperature was 39.9 °C, which was recorded on 12 February 2017.
 Its coldest recorded temperature was −10.6 °C, which was recorded on 10 July 2006.

 Mount Mackenzie Road Fire

-On 6 September 2019 a grass fire started near Mount Mackenzie Road to the south west of Tenterfield, The fire was aided by dry winds and unseasonable heat due to a weather front that was sweeping across New South Wales.
-Within an hour the fire was upgraded to an emergency level threat and it swept across the southern edge of the town.
+On 6 September 2019, a grass fire started near Mount Mackenzie Road, opposite the Tenterfield Cemetery, to the south west of Tenterfield.
+The fire was exacerbated by dry winds and unseasonable heat due to a weather front that was sweeping across New South Wales.
+Within an hour, the fire was upgraded to an emergency level threat and swept across the southern edge of the town, jumping across the New England Highway.
 All schools in Tenterfield were evacuated and power was cut to the town.
+The fire burned eastwards, within the vicinity of Billirimba road and Scrub road.
 65 homes in the immediate area of the fire were saved. one home was destroyed and 4 other homes damaged severely.
-2 car yards, a pistol club and 12 outbuildings were destroyed and another 8 outbuildings damaged A 66 year old Tenterfield man, Neville Smith, a volunteer NSW firefighter was severely injured when the fire truck he was in was engulfed by flames while defending a property, he was stabilised at Tenterfield Hospital then airlifted to Brisbane in a stable but critical condition.
+2 car yards, a pistol club and 12 outbuildings were destroyed and another 8 outbuildings damaged A 66 year old Tenterfield local, Neville Smith, a volunteer NSW firefighter, was severely injured when the fire truck he was in was engulfed by flames while defending a property, He was stabilised at Tenterfield Hospital then airlifted to Brisbane in a stable but critical condition.

 The fire continued to burn with an emergency warning throughout the night and was later downgraded by the New South Wales Rural Fire Service to a 'watch and act' level on 7 September as conditions on the fire grounds were easing due to cooler weather and large teams of firefighters with multiple aircraft assisting them with the fire.